brettbergin/verisapi/README.md

 - MongoDB Needs Database 'veris'

 #### Description:
-The verisAPI Python(2.7) flask web application is a web service API interface to Veris Community Database.
-MongoDB is currently the only supported database.
-MongoDB needs to have authentication enabled.
+The verisAPI Python(2.7) flask web application is a web service API interface to the Veris Community Database.
+MongoDB is currently the only supported database for this web application.
+MongoDB also must have user authentication enabled.

 Anyone can register a user on the /veris/register URL.

-Example:
+###### Example:
 $curl -d "username=alice&password=pwd" "http://127.0.0.1:8000/veris/register"
 {
   "Response": "User Successfully Created."